yogabook / pathologie / spondylolysis

 spondylolysis

 Unilateral or bilateral formation of fissures or fractures in the pars interarticularis (isthmus) of a vertebral arch, first described in 1782.
 These occur as fatigue fractures.
 The disease affects about 4% of all boys in the 6th year of life and about 6% of all men in adulthood.
 The disease usually manifests itself between the 7th and 8th year of life.
 As the hip joints are more flexed in childhood, greater force is exerted on the vertebrae and especially the isthmuses, weakening and possibly damaging them.
 The incidence is about half as high in women.
-There are clear ethnic and regional differences, with prevalence varying between 1% (blacks) and 54% (Eskimos).
+There are clear ethnic and regional differences, with prevalence varying between 1% (Black) and 54% (Eskimos).
 The L5/S1 segment is most frequently affected (82%), followed by L4/L5 (11%).
 According to Wiltke, spondylolysis is divided into types:

 1: congenital or dysplastic